Legislature unanimously passes omnibus Medicaid package

 - Improvements on the backlog of Medicaid applications and LTC applications

 - Remote Patient Monitoring and Pandemic Heath Worker Programs available around the State

 - Implementing a new Medicaid-like program for low-income immigrant seniors over age 65

 - Returning Pay-For-Performance dollars to the Medicaid MCOs so they can use those funds to support providers, especially behavioral health providers during the pandemic, as well as getting stability funding to the State’s hospitals

-- Working with advocates and MCO partners on things such as providing blood pressure cuffs for pregnant and postpartum women at no cost, and without Prior Authorization, so they can monitor their health from home and have telehealth visits with their OB-GYN during the pandemic
+- Working with advocates and MCO partners on things such as providing blood pressure cuffs for pregnant and postpartum women at no cost, and without Prior Authorization, so they can utilize telehealth to monitor their health from home during the pandemic